MrGhost-Aymen/GenBank-TBL-Validator/README.md

 - Abbreviated stop codon detection (`T` + poly-A) is confirmed only when FASTA is loaded; without it, a length-mod-1 CDS is reported as `INFO` rather than confirmed
 - The tool does not validate qualifier values against the full INSDC feature table specification (e.g. controlled vocabulary for `product` names)
 - Codon-level checks (translation validity, RSCU charts, Codon Inspector) require `genetic_codes.json` to be served from the same directory; opening the file directly via `file://` in some browsers will disable these features
+- Session persistence (IndexedDB) may be unavailable or restricted in some private/incognito browser windows; validation itself is unaffected, only the "remember last session" convenience

 ---